SeaQL/seaography/README.md

 + Expose a complete GraphQL schema directly from your SeaORM entities, including filters, pagination, and nested relations
 + Use derive macros to define custom input/output objects, queries, and mutations, and seamlessly mix them with SeaORM models
 + Generate ready-to-run GraphQL servers via the included CLI, supporting different web frameworks out of the box
-+ Implement role-based access control (RBAC), guards, and lifecycle hooks for fine-grained authorization and business logic
++ Use RBAC, guards, and lifecycle hooks to implement authorization and custom business logic

 ## Supported technologies